-Besides, there are more healthy alternatives and proactive steps people can take in order to keep up both their professional and academic lives without the need for study drugs.
+Besides, there are more healthy alternatives and proactive steps people can take in order to keep up both their professional and academic lives without the need to study drugs.

 Students also need to think of their diet and nutrition as well as their sleep habits and exercise.
 It’s important to limit caffeine at night since your body needs sleep, even if you have an early morning test.

-Study drugs may be fine for awhile and will actually help you effectively study and cram for important tests.
+Study drugs may be fine for a while and will help you effectively study and cram for important tests.
 However, in time, they will no longer be your friend and eventually wreak havoc on your health.

-I wish I could honestly say that I never get the urge to start taking Adderall again, but if I did I wouldn’t be telling the truth.
+I wish I could say that I never get the urge to start taking Adderall again, but if I did, I wouldn’t be telling the truth.

-It is true that life with Adderall made it a little bit easier for me to chase around two small children, work a job, and go to school part-time – but I no longer want ‘easy’.
+Life with Adderall indeed made it a little bit easier for me to chase around two small children, work a job, and go to school part-time – but I no longer want ‘easy.’

 I want good health.